wingsforsophia/Unit-2-Wine-Project/README.md

 ## Getting Started

 Find a wine in the All Wines view or Add New Wine!
-Then you can add or remove it from your wine list and favorites and start paring!
+Then you can add or remove it from your wine list and favorites and start pairing!

 Invite your friends to join and see which wines they have liked and tried, as well.